 Causes of spelling errors

-Getting insight into the differences that exist between Arabic and English may be useful to get a clear perceptions of spelling errors committed by Arab learners.
-Arabic and English are two distinct language in almost all the linguistic feature such as the nature linguistic features for both languages, spelling system, phonological representations etc. Thus, these differences will be found and describe in the following portions.
+Understanding the linguistic differences between Arabic and English can help us to better understand the factors prompting spelling errors committed by Arab learners of English.
+Arabic and English differ in almost all linguistic features (e.g., alphabet, phonology, syntax) , and these differences will be pointed out and discussed below.

-1.2 The Nature of Mother Tongue (Arabic)
+The Nature of Mother Tongue (Arabic)

-The nature of Arabic language is one of main causes of spelling errors among Arab learners.
-(Corder, 1993) explained that the mother tongue causes serious difficulties if two languages are linguistically distant such as English and Arabic.
-In addition previous studies have showed a common background information about Arabic language, which differ from English language (Ashour, 2017; Abu-Rabia, & Sammour, 2013 Abu-Rabia, & Taha, (2006); Allaith, 2010) state that Arabic language is a Semitic language, while English rely on phonetic bases .The Arabic alphabet comprise of 28 letters, and it is written and read from right to left.
-In addition, Arabic alphabet has a feature of variation of letter's form; the letters from changes according to its position in the word, there are four forms for each letter, which are independent, initial, medial and final.
-Furthermore, there are reading sings integrated with the words and placed over and under the letters (diacritical).
-(Abu-Rabia, 2001) sates that the diacritical signs that contribute phonology to the Arabic alphabet.
-(Alliath, 2010) "Arabic language is a consonantal language, in which only consonant and long vowels are represented by letters p.9".
-He adds that many of Arabic consonants are similar to the English consonants, expect for the sound /p/,/g/,/v/.
-This implies that phonological difference between both languages could be a predictable variable for spelling errors done by language learners.
-Another language scholar (Zarka, 2013) infer in his study that Arabic language does not exhibit the voiceless stop consonant /p/ whereas the English does.
-Thus Arab English learners tend to resort the voiced stop /b/ instead and use voicing as repair strategy.
-The case do the absence of the phoneme /v/ in Arabic causes the learners to use the sound that exhibit in their native language the voiceless/f/, as well as the phoneme/g/.in an attempt to examine the influence of mother tongue Arabic on spelling performance.
-Moreover, (Allaith&Joshi, 2011) compared the performance of six and four grader students (English native speaker students with other EFL Arab students), and found out that Arab learners tend to be confuse the spelling of the word that contain the phonemes /f/, /v/, /p/and /b/.
+The nature of the Arabic language is one of the main causes of spelling errors among Arab learners of English.
+Corder (1993) explains that the L1 causes serious difficulties when learning the L2 if the two languages are linguistically distant as is the case for English and Arabic.
+The Arabic alphabet is comprised of 28 consonants and is written from right to left.
+In addition, there are four orthographical representations for each Arabic letter, depending on where it occurs in a word, be it independently, initially, medially, or finally.
+Furthermore, as only consonants and long vowels have their own respective orthographical symbols in Arabic, diactical signs which indicate short vowels add to the Arabic alphabet Abu-Rabia, 2001).
+Alliath (2010, 9) states that "Arabic language is a consonantal language, in which only consonants and long vowels are represented by letters”.
+He adds that many of Arabic consonants are phonologically similar to their English counterparts, expect for the sounds /p/,/g/, and /v/.
+This implies that phonological difference between both languages could be a predictable variable for spelling errors committed by language learners.
+Another language scholar, Zarka (2013), explains in his study that Arabic does not exhibit the voiceless stop consonant /p/, while English does.
+Thus, Arab learners of English tend to resort the voiced stop /b/ instead, employing voicing as repair strategy.
+Also, the absence of the phoneme /v/ in Arabic prompts learners to employ the nearest “equivalent” in their native Arabic, the voiceless /f/.
+Moreover, Allaith and Joshi (2011) compared the performance of fourth and sixth grade students (a mixed group comprised of both English native speakers and EFL Arab students) and concluded that Arab learners tend to be confuse the spelling of words that contain the phonemes /f/, /v/, /p/and /b/.